 Since its release the Garmin Zumo 665LM has been attracting a lot of attention within the motorcycling community.
 With this model Garmin have once again consolidated their position as leaders in this rapidly expanding market.
 Based on the 660LM, an already full-featured model, the 665LM’s functionality has been further extended with the inclusion of XM satellite radio.
+Like other models in the Zumo range, a user friendly and intuitive interface is definitely one of the outstanding features of the 665LM, and the glove compatible screen means you can effectively use the device even when wearing thick riding gloves.
 These and a host of other features, including an MP3 player and stereo Bluetooth mean the 665LM is the ultimate in motorcycle navigation.

 The unit also comes with Bluetooth wireless technology that enables you to stay in touch while on the road.
 With the hands-free calling feature you are able to freely talk on the phone without the need to remove your helmet or gloves.
 All you have to do is connect the device to your Bluetooth enabled helmet or headset and pair it up with your smartphone.
 For added convenience you can also place calls to the thousands of points of interest that come pre-loaded with the device.
 Unlike most motorcycle navigators, this device also comes with an MP3 player along with advanced high quality Bluetooth A2DP technology.
 This creates powerful yet sharp and clean stereo sounds so you can enjoy listening to your favorite music or audio books.
 All you need is a compatible headset and you’re ready to go.

 Of course, the XM satellite radio is deserving of mention, and not just because it is the main point of difference between the 665LM and its counterpart the 660LM, but because it is currently the only motorcycle GPS on the market to incorporate satellite radio technology.
-A subscription gives you access to 170 commercial free channels, including sports, music, and news, offering excellent entertainment value especially on longer rides.
+A subscription gives you access to 170 commercial free channels, including sports, music, and news, offering excellent entertainment value, especially on longer rides.
 With two additional addons, Navweather and Navtraffic, you have the ability to view weather radar graphics giving you a heads up on any approaching storms, and to stay up to date on traffic and road conditions across the U.S.

 One of the drawbacks to this navigator would have to that the satellite radio feature can only be used in the United States, therefore this is something you should consider before purchasing the unit.
 This has bothered some users, especially those who travel a lot, because they then miss out on one of the key advantages of this particular model.
 Also, at 3 hours, it has to be admitted the battery life is less than ideal.
 This is an unfortunate but inevitable trade-off for a feature rich GPS, that also comes with a built in satellite radio receiver.
 However, the battery is replaceable so should you need to, you can always carry a spare for backup.